-How do I perform a basic health check of my TPC server?
+How do I perform a basic health check of my Spectrum Control / TPC server?

 Normal operation, administration, preventive maintenance and planning

-**Note: this health check is focused on the TPC server and software itself, and is not focused on the health of the devices that are being monitored by TPC, which is beyond the scope of this document.
+**Note: this health check is focused on the server and software itself, and is not focused on the health of the devices that are being monitored, which is beyond the scope of this document.

-Periodic TPC server health checks are an important part of maintaining a smoothly functioning TPC environment.
+Periodic server health checks are an important part of maintaining a smoothly functioning environment.
 It is also an important part of disaster recovery readiness.

-Do you have a document that has a record of your critical TPC server configuration information?
-This is vital information for the team administering and maintaining TPC, and for situations requiring support assistance.
+Do you have a document that has a record of your critical server configuration information?
+This is vital information for the team administering and maintaining the application, and for situations requiring support assistance.
 Examples of information you should document:

-1) user accounts and passwords for TPC (login, host authentication, DB2 admin, common user, WAS admin console, JazzSM/TCR admin user)
+1) user accounts and passwords (login, host authentication, DB2 admin, common user, WAS admin console, JazzSM/TCR admin user)

-2) deviations from a standard/default install (different install path/drive for TPC and/or DB2, multi-server install details, etc.)
+2) deviations from a standard/default install (different install path/drive for the application and/or DB2, multi-server install details, etc.)

-When TPC was installed, the requirements for the server - OS version, memory, number of CPUs and processor speed, web browser version, DB2 version, etc. - should be at supported levels according to the TPC supported products and platforms document (link below).
-Review this document for your TPC version and verify that your server meets the requirements that are listed.
+When the application was installed, the requirements for the server - OS version, memory, number of CPUs and processor speed, web browser version, DB2 version, etc. - should be at supported levels according to the supported products and platforms document (link below).
+Review this document for your software version and verify that your server meets the requirements that are listed.

-1) Are you able to login to TPC with your administrator and user accounts?
+1) Are you able to login with your administrator and user accounts?

-2) Are passwords for DB2 admin, TPC service accounts, TPC common user set to never expire -OR- proper controls/procedures documented and followed to change/update passwords before they expire?
+2) Are passwords for DB2 admin, service and common user accounts set to never expire -OR- proper controls/procedures documented and followed to change/update passwords before they expire?

-Review most recent TPC server logs for error messages that identify problems that need to be resolved:
+Review most recent server logs for error messages that identify problems that need to be resolved:

 1) Data server (most recent <TPC>/data/log/server_xxxxxx.log, TPCD_xxxxxx.log, Scheduler_xxxxxx.log files)